AshenColors/ashencolors-aoc2022/README.md

 # Advent of Code 2022

-File format is as follows: 2-1.rs is Dec 2nd's first puzzle
+File format is as follows: directory 2-1 is Dec 2nd's first puzzle